DigitalCommons/property-boundaries-service/readme.md

 `https://<property boundaries service api url>/run-pipeline?secret=<secret>`

-or the pipeline can be started at a specific task (e.g. if you don't want to re-download the INSPIRE data again and just want to analyse the pending polygons):
+or the pipeline can be started with additional options (see PipelineOptions for details), e.g.:

-`https://<property boundaries service api url>/run-pipeline?secret=<secret>&startAtTask=analyseInspire`
+`https://<property boundaries service api url>/run-pipeline?secret=<secret>&startAtTask=analyseInspire&updateBoundaries=true`

-The resulting data for a pipeline can be found in the `analysis` folder in the project's root folder, in a directory whose name includes the pipeline's time and unique key.
+## Analysing the output

+A pipeline always updates the Land Ownership data (this is the fast, easy bit of the pipeline).
+Once the `updateOwnerships` task is complete, the new data should be visible in LX for all users.

+After the `downloadOwnerships` task, a LX super user can see the pending INSPIRE polygons that have been downloaded in a separate, secret data layer.

+If the `updateBoundaries` param is true, the `analyseInspire` task will write the pending polygons that are accepted as a successful match into the DB, so that they're visible for all users.
+Further detailed output for the pipeline can be found in the `analysis` folder in the project's root folder.
+This output can help you manually investigate something further e.g. if you want to investigate a failed match:

+- find the details in `failed-matches.json` and copy a lat-lng of a vertex
+- login to LX as a super user (to become a super user, update your record in MySQL on the server)
+- enable the Pending Polygons data layer
+- search for the lat-lng in the LX search bar, then click on nearby properties to visualise the polygon(s) involved

-## TODO
+## TODO (roughly in priority order)

-- Address the various 'TODO' comments around the codebase
+- Step back and think about what we want the pipeline to achieve, and what info we want to try to save as boundaries gradually change.
+Prioritise and try to narrow the scope.
+And think about whether we need any other data sources to achieve this.

+- Add analytics and do profiling to find where the bottlenecks are in analysis script, so they can be optimised.
+The script takes far too long currently - around 30 mins per council.
+Also decide which bits of the algorithm are most needed and remove some computation that isn't necessary.

 - Fully spec the behaviour of the pipeline, in particular the matching algorithm for INSPIRE polygons, then add unit tests to match this spec

-  - Use Mocha for writing a specification and tests, like we have started to do on the [Land Explorer backend](https://github.com/DigitalCommons/land-explorer-front-end/wiki/Testing#unit-tests)
+  - Mocha is set up for this.
+I made a methods.test.ts file, using GitHub Copilot, inspired by the [Land Explorer backend](https://github.com/DigitalCommons/land-explorer-front-end/wiki/Testing#unit-tests)
   - Add these tests to a Github CI pipeline, like on LX backend
   - We'll need to modularise some of the long functions in the pipeline a bit more (e.g. the `comparePolygons` function) to make unit testing easier

-- Add analytics and do profiling to find where bottlenecks are in analysis script, so they can be optimised.
-The script takes far too long currently - around 30 mins per council.
+  - Maybe we need to plot some different polygon scenarios that can be visualised and used for different edge cases.

+- Address the various 'TODO' comments around the codebase

 - Add some docs to `/docs` to give a high-level overview of what the pipeline is doing.
 But wherever possible, especially for low-level details, prefer Mocha specs over written documentation.
 Docs can be ignored but specs with unit tests can't.

-- Create an admin panel, maybe with a library like `react-admin`, so that we can easily search through our DB and visualise the results of pipelines.
-It would be great if pipelines created visualisations of some of the changed polygons, which could then be viewed in the admin panel, including:

-  - a sample of successful matches (for quality control)
-  - the full set of failed matches, which will indicate ways to improve the algorithm going forwards
+- Improve how the results of the analysis can be understood/visualised.
+It's currently a lot of data, and it's hard to know which matches to check individually.

 - Enable strict Typescript checking in tsconfig.json and fixup existing checking failures.
+Use more modern Sequelize definitions so that we get types https://sequelize.org/docs/v7/models/defining-models/